palistra/devops-demolabs/InterConnect/Extended/lab-4-create-ui-toolchain-from-deployed-application.md

 ![UIGitHubImport](screenshots/UIGitHubImport.png)
 3. Enter **https://github.com/open-toolchain/Microservices_UI** as the clone URL.
 ![UIClickGitHubCloneURL](screenshots/UIClickGitHubCloneURL.png)
+4. Click **Begin Importe**.
-4. Wait for the import to complete.
+5. Wait for the import to complete.
 ![UIClickGitHubCloneComplete](screenshots/UIClickGitHubCloneComplete.png)
+6. Close the GitHub browser tab.
+7. Close the Bluemix application dashboard browser tab.

 <div class="page-break"></div>

 ## Task 4: Build Application

-1. Click the browser back button to return to the Toolchain.
+1. On the Bluemix _Create a Toolchain_ page, click the blue arrow to the left of _Toolchains_ to return to the Toolchains.
+2. Click the just created Toolchain _(prod-ui-toolchain-lab-timestamp)_.
 2. Click on the _Delivery Pipeline_ tile.
 3. Run the _Build Stage_.
 4. The _Build_ and _Deploy_ stages complete (the _Deploy Stage_ was started as a result of the _Build Stage_ running).